- Dee

 You might notice fluctuations in your sexual desire, with some women experiencing a decrease in libido.
 Research indicates that up to 50% of women report changes in sexual interest during this time.
 Open discussions with your partner and trying options like personal lubricants can positively impact your intimacy.

 Hormonal changes can lead to sleep issues, including difficulty falling asleep or staying asleep.
-Reports show that about 30% of women experience insomnia during perimenopause.
 If you find yourself feeling fatigued during the day, consider assessing your bedtime routine and sleep environment.
+If you don't have a routine, you may need to implement one for quality sleep.

 3. Breast Tenderness